-Most banana bread recipes ask for 1 and ½ cups of all-purpose flour.
+Most recipes ask for 1 and ½ cups of all-purpose flour.
 Some might ask for a slightly different amount.

-It’s advised to follow a recipe when baking banana bread if you’re a beginner.
+It’s advised to follow a recipe if you’re a beginner.
 This will make it easier to get good results and enjoy the bread.

 Which Flour Is Best

 The best flour for banana bread will come down to personal preference.
-It’s easy to say that the most common type of flour that’s used in banana bread is all-purpose flour.
+It’s easy to say that the most common type is all-purpose flour.

-Some people might prefer using other types of flour.
+Some people might prefer using other types as well.
 Both almond flour and coconut flour can be used to make banana bread that will turn out differently.

 There are big fans of almond flour banana bread out there that say it’s the best.
-Likewise, many people love making banana bread using coconut flour.
+Likewise, many people love making it using coconut flour.

-It’s also common to use cake flour for banana bread.
+It’s also common to use cake flour.
 Many experts say that cake flour is the best flour to use when making banana bread, but it’s somewhat subjective.

 Simply choose the flour type that appeals to you the most.
 You will want to avoid bread flour since that can make banana bread turn out too dense, though.